Diamond Brite®Exposed Aggregate Pool Finish

 Follow recommended fill and balancing procedures to ensure a successful start-up.
 Fill pool completely and without interruption with clean, potable water.
 The use of a filter during fill is strongly recommended.
 The initial fill water is the most important water that the pool will receive and must be tested, recorded and adjusted according to the following parameters by an experienced pool professional.
 For the first thirty days (30) the pH and alkalinity must be monitored and adjusted (if applicable) every three (3) to five (5) days.
 All other chemicals monitored and adjusted (if applicable) every seven (7) to ten (10) days.
 The pool water must be tested regularly and documented monthly by a reputable company using a computerized system.
 Monitoring the pool water regularly will not only affect the new finish but will keep it looking new.
 Improper water chemistry will void the limited residential / commercial warranty.
 It is recommended that a quality sequestering agent be used in the initial start-up in accordance with the manufacturer’s instructions and then a recommended maintenance dosage per the sequestering agent’s manufacturer instructions.

 - FIRST DAY: Add sequestering agent upon initial fill per manufacturer’s instructions.
 Adjust pH to 7.2 — 7.6 and total alkalinity to 80 -120 PPM.
 Maintain calcium hardness at a minimum of 125 PPM for the first three days, then adjust to 200-400 PPM thereafter.
 Dissolve chemicals completely in water and disperse throughout pool.

 - SECOND DAY: Record pH, total alkalinity, calcium hardness, and temperature levels.
 Adjust pH to 7.4 — 7.6 and total alkalinity to 80—120 PPM.
 Dissolve all chemicals completely in water before adding to the pool, and allow sufficient time for each chemical to be fully dispersed before adding other chemicals.
-DO NOT ADD CHLORINE OR CALCIUM CHLORIDE.
+DO NOT ADD CHLORINE.
 Brush the entire surface twice daily for the first three (3) days.

 - THIRD DAY: Repeat steps from Second Day.
 Adjust chemistry to the following levels: